Kotlin/kotlin-jupyter/docs/README-STUB.md

 For issues specifically related to the Kotlin Notebook plugin, utilize [this tracker](https://youtrack.jetbrains.com/issues/KTNB).

 Pull requests are highly appreciated!
 When submitting a pull request, ensure it corresponds to an existing issue.
+Read [`CONTRIBUTING.MD`](../CONTRIBUTING.md) for more information on how to work with the repository.

 If you are planning a substantial change, we recommend discussing it with a [project maintainer](https://github.com/ileasile).
 You can reach out to me through [email](mailto:ilya.muradyan@jetbrains.com), [Kotlin Slack](https://kotlinlang.slack.com/archives/C05333T208Y), or [Telegram](https://t.me/ileasile).